Find Trade Colleges

 Types of Police Identification and Records Officer

-Is There Going to be Demand for Police Identification and Records Officers?
+Job Opportunities for Police Identification and Records Officers

-In 2016, there was an estimated number of 110,900 jobs in the United States for Police Identification and Records Officer.
+There were about 110,900 jobs for Police Identification and Records Officer in 2016 (in the United States).
 New jobs are being produced at a rate of 4.5% which is below the national average.
 The Bureau of Labor Statistics predicts 5,000 new jobs for Police Identification and Records Officer by 2026.
 Due to new job openings and attrition, there will be an average of 7,500 job openings in this field each year.

 undefined